akeneo/pim-api-docs/content/app-portal/publish-your-app.md

     - The **use-cases** addressed by your app
     - The **benefits** users will get from your app
     - The **exact scope** of your app
-    - if your integration is a Bundle, a Connector or a custom app, your documentation must aslo indicate **where you can download it**.
+    - If your integration is a Bundle, a Connector or a custom app, your documentation must also indicate **where you can download it**.
-- Reach text (please add titles to separate your text, links to redirect to your website page or documentation, and some images to illustrate your point)
+- Rich text (please add titles to separate your text, links to redirect to your website page or documentation, and some images to illustrate your point)
 - The more complete the description of your app is, the more likely Akeneo users will connect/install and use it.

 ### Video link (Optional)